-- If you choose the face-to-face format, e-mail r-hussain@heliumm.com request a single Master Teacher guide, print materials, and extranet account instructions to set up your training. - If you choose the hybrid online, continue below.
+- If you choose the face-to-face format, e-mail teacher.training@intel.com and request a single Master Teacher guide, print materials, and extranet account instructions to set up your training. - If you choose the hybrid online, continue below.